mapbox/mapbox-gl-native/platform/ios/docs/guides/Gesture Recognizers.md

 mapView.addGestureRecognizer(singleTapGestureRecognizer)`

 If you would like to disable a specific set of gesture recognizers, such as zoom, you can set the Boolean value for the appropriate property to `false`.
 You can then add your own gesture recognizers to perform those actions.

-With [runtime styling](runtime-styling.html), you can also use user interactions to style the map!